meshery/meshery/docs/pages/guides/Importing-Apps.md

 <a href="{{ site.baseurl }}/assets/img/applications/ImportApp.png"><img alt="Import-Application" style="width:500px;height:auto;" src="{{ site.baseurl }}/assets/img/applications/ImportApp.png" /></a>

-Once the Meshery App has been created, you can use Meshery to manage, operate and observe your service mesh.
-You can also use Meshery to deploy your Meshery App to your service mesh.
+Once the Meshery App has been created, you can use Meshery to manage, operate and observe your cloud native infrastructure.
+You can also use Meshery to deploy your Meshery App to any of your connected kubernetes clusters.
+For more information, see [connections](/installation/kubernetes)